 This course will be delivered in a HYBRID format using a combination of face-to-face, synchronous and asynchronous.
-In person meetings will be @ Robinson Secondary.
-Synchronous and asynchronous format delivered via Blackboard Learning Management system (LMS) housed in MyMason Portal.
+In person meetings are Synchronous and asynchronous format delivered via Blackboard Learning Management system (LMS) housed in MyMason Portal.
+Face to Face locations are outlined below.
 All assignments throughout the semester will be via the Blackboard learning management system (LMS) housed in the MyMason portal.
+To access your course in Blackboard Learn: https://mymasonportal.gmu.edu/.
 You will log in to the Blackboard course site using your Mason email name (everything before "@gmu.edu") and email password.
+The course site will be available by a week before our first class.